jiz148/personal-page/docs/stories.md

 ### Authentication System Front-end

 > The authentication system view will be created automatically by Django \
+> The authentication system view will be created automatically by Django \
 > since I'm using the Django built-in authentication
 > Already created account app in back-end